w3c/webrtc-rtptransport/api-outline.md

   readonly attribute sequence<RTCRtpHeaderExtension> headerExtensions;
   readonly attribute unsigned long paddingBytes;

+  // These are the demuxed values, perhaps derived from SSRC,
+  // not necessarily the value of header extension.
+  // See .headerExtensions for that. readonly attribute DOMString? rid;
+  readonly attribute DOMString? mid;

   // Write payload to the specified (Shared-)ArrayBuffer/ArrayBufferView,
   // allowing for BYOB.
 Throws a TypeError if |destination| is smaller than
   // |payloadByteLength|.